Suvink/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-a-scheduled-task.md

 ![Received email](../../assets/img/develop-components/develop-a-scheduled-integration/Received-email.png)

-## Step 5: Observe the Scheduled Task
+## Step 5: Observe the scheduled task

 The observability view in Choreo displays graphs that depict details such as throughput, latency, diagnostic data, and logs to identify and troubleshoot anomalies in components you deploy.